wolftype/versor/README.md

 	Draw(c);

 How does it work?
+---

 If you like mind-numbing functional template metaprogramming, take a look at the code and let me know what you think.
 If you don't, then I wouldn't . . .
+But if you have ideas or questions please do not hesitate to contact me.

+METHODS
+---

+`vsr_op.h` contains the bulk of the functions for generating elements from other elements.
+Some guidelines:

+* `Gen::` methods **generate** or otherwise operate on versors
+* `Ro::` methods create or otherwise operate on **Round** elements (Points, Point Pairs, Circles, Spheres)
+* `Fl::` methods create or otherwise operate on **Flat** elements (Lines, Dual Lines, Planes, Dual Planes, or Flat Points)
+* `Ta::` methods create or otherwise operate on **Tangent** elements (Tangent Vectors, Tangent Bivectors, Tangent Trivectors)

+You notice I've been throwing around the `null()` method a lot,

+GENERATORS
+---

+	Rot Gen::rot( const Biv& b ); 					//<-- Generate a Rotor from a Bivector Trs Gen::trs( const Drv& v);					//<-- Generate a Translator from a Direction Vector Mot Gen::mot( const Dll& d);					//<-- Generate a Motor from a Dual Line Dil Gen::dil( const Pnt& p, double amt );		//<-- Generate a Dilator from a Point and an amount Trv Gen::trv( cont Tnv& v);						//<-- Generate a Transveror from a Tangent Vector Bst Gen::bst( const Par& p); 			   		 //<-- Generate a Booster from a Point Pair

-BUILD NOTES:
+BUILD
+---

+- For Versor 2.0 You'll need C++11 support (See important makefile notes below).
+- Alternatively Versor 1.0 is available at github.com/wolftype/vsr.git

-You need clang 3.2 or above or gcc 4.6 or above.
+For C++11 you'll want clang 3.2 (mac) or above or gcc 4.6 or above (linux).
 NOT tested on windows.
-If you don't want to or can't compile C++11 code try an older flavor of vsr (github.com/wolftype/vsr.git).
-This older version runs just as fast, but is strictly 3D CGA (i.e. R4,1 metric) since I generate headers ahead of time.
+If you don't want to or can't compile C++11 code try an [older flavor of vsr](github.com/wolftype/vsr.git).
+This older version runs just as fast, but is strictly 3D CGA (i.e. R4,1 metric) since I generated headers ahead of time.

 IMPORTANT NOTE ON MAKEFILE FLAGS